ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 data types"; that is, strings are not just a bunch of 1's and 0's representing characters living in some static location in memory.
 Strings are *objects*.
-And we don't really care about objects right now, but it's important to know the difference.
+And we don't really care about objects right now, but it's important to know that they're different.
 The practical upshot is that we'll need to include another header file in order to be able to use them.

 ```C++
 #include <iostream>